 It is important that they practise their school reading book every day using the phonics they have been taught.
-Although these book aren't always the most exciting books for grown-ups, it is important that we build the children's self-esteem and confidence as they practise their blending skills and fluency.
+Although these book aren't always the most exciting books for grown-ups, it is important that we build the children's self-esteem and confidence as they practise their blending skills.
 Can they read a page aloud to a family member?
-Can they teach a new word they have blended to you?
+Can they teach a new word they have blended to a sibling?
+Can they perform their reading book to their family?
 Rereading their school books is really important.
-It builds their confidence, fluency and reinforces words and vocabulary that they have learnt.
+It builds their confidence with reading and reinforces words and vocabulary that they have learnt.